Debt Collection Defense

 If a debt collector violates the FDCPA, you may be entitled to recover actual damages, statutory damages of up to $1,000, and attorney’s fees and court costs, if you win your case.

 Under North Carolina’s state debt collection laws, consumers have even more options and legal rights.
 The two key North Carolina laws, unlike the FDCPA, apply to persons and entities collecting on their own debts (i.e. original creditors.)
-One law covers applies to collection agencies and provides a comprehensive list of rules they must follow in collecting on debts including documentation requirements when filing a civil lawsuit and seeking a judgment against consumers.
-The other law applies to all other original collectors and is an expansion of the protections afforded consumers under the FDCPA.
-Collection agencies and original creditors that harass North Carolina consumers may be responsible for actual damages, up to $4,000 in statutory damages, and attorney’s fees and court costs.
+One law covers applies specifically to collection agencies and provides a comprehensive list of rules they must follow in collecting on debts including documentation requirements when filing a civil lawsuit and seeking a judgment against consumers.
+The other law applies to original creditors (the company that actually owns or holds the debt) and is an expansion of the protections afforded consumers under the FDCPA.
+Collection agencies and original creditors that harass North Carolina consumers may be responsible for actual damages, up to $4,000 in statutory damages, attorney’s fees, and court costs.

 What to do if you are sued….